-Source 3 A scarlet macaw flies over the world's largest rainforest - the Amazon.
+Source 1.14 A scarlet macaw flies over the world's largest rainforest - the Amazon.
 The Amazon provides many ecosystem services.

-Source 4 Temperate rainforests are found in the temperate climate zone.
+Source 1.15 Temperate rainforests are found in the temperate climate zone.
 Like tropical rainforests, they receive an abundance of rain and take in high amounts of carbon dioxide.
 However, they do not have the same levels of biodiversity as the tropical rainforests.
-The temperate rainforests of Tasmania and Victoria are characterised by ferns covering the ground and tall trees, some of them among the world's tallest.
+The temperate rainforests of Tasmania and Victoria are characterised by ferns covering the ground and tall trees, some of them amongst the world's tallest.

-- 1 Use the map showing the world's biomes (Source 4 on page 47) to describe the distribution of the world's tropical forests. - What are some of the links between the world's climate and rainforests?
+- 1 Use the map showing the world's biomes (Source 1.2) to describe the distribution of the world's tropical forests. - 2 What are some of the links between the world's climate and rainforests?